clay-k0/memento/README.md

 ### Installation

-The best way to view mess with it is on its [site](https://memento-d6cac.web.app/)
+The best way to mess with it is on its [site](https://memento-d6cac.web.app/)

 ### Usage